bodowd/bodowd.github.io/_posts/2024-07-23-faster-exact-molecule-match-umbra.md

 ---
 layout: post
-title: making exact molecule match faster in duckdb inspired by umbra
+title: Moleküle?
+Umbra-style strings applied to molecules to speed up molecular equality searches in duckdb_rdkit
 description: ""
 summary: ""
 tags: [chembl, chemistry, rdkit, databases, duckdb, umbra]
 ---

-# Moleküle?
-Umbra-style strings applied to molecules to speed up molecular equality searches in duckdb_rdkit

 The current implementation of `is_exact_match` for finding molecules in duckdb_rdkit uses the standard molecule comparision algorithm found in the RDKit Postgres